 • The password expiration policy is applicable to the built-in identity provider users only and does not impact your organization's directory services or the root account for the vCenter Server virtual appliance.

-• The password for the Administrator account of the vCenter Single Sign-On built-in identity provider does not expire based on the vCenter Server Single-Sign-On password expiration policy configuration.
+• The password for the Administrator account of the vCenter Single Sign-On built-in identity provider does not expire based on the default vCenter Server Single-Sign-On password expiration policy configuration.

 You must manage the password expiration policy for the vCenter Single Sign-On built-in identity provider by using the vSphere Client.